 If you’ve yet to take the PSAT and want to qualify for a National Merit Scholarship, remember that in order to do so, you must:

 - Take the official PSAT no later than in your junior year of high school.

 - Be fully enrolled in high school with no issues and a normal path towards graduation (keep in mind this can involve being homeschooled).

-- Be a citizen of the United States or have an application for residence in America with the intention towards attaining permanent citizenship.
+- Be a citizen of the United States or have an application for residency in America with the intention of attaining permanent citizenship.